Notes on John 9

 In v.17 they admitted that Jesus had opened the man’s eyes.
 Their research

 established that a genuine miracle had happened.
-In the four Gospels, when the facts could not
+They were disappointed.
+In the four Gospels,

-be challenged, the only recourse left was to give unwelcome miracles an
+when the facts could not be overturned, the only recourse was to give those

-Messiah, or Prophet.
-God did not want to make it easy to dismiss Christ.
-The
+was God’s Son, or Messiah, or Prophet.
+God did not make it easy for them to

-investigation was very rational: a) Is this your son, b)was he born blind, and
+dismiss Christ.
+The investigation was very rational: a) Is this your son, b) was

-if so, c) how is it that he can see?
-The parents answered the first two in such
+he born blind, and if so, c) how is it that he can see?
+The parents answered the

-a way that the miracle was no longer in dispute.
-From this point on the heated
+first two in such a way that the miracle was no longer in dispute.
+From this

-debate was about Christ.
+point on the heated debate was about Christ.

-The intimidation that so often surrounds investigation
+The intimidation that so often surrounds an investigation

 of truth is here seen plainly.
 Of course the parents knew how their son could